sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-single-container/index.md

   upgrade --from=${CURRENT_SG_VERSION} --to=${SG_VERSION}
 ```

+It is recommended to also add the `--dry-run` flag on a trial invocation to detect if there are any issues with database connection, schema drift, or mismatched versions that need to be addressed.

-The remaining infrastructure can now be updated.
+After this container exits successfully, the remaining infrastructure can now be updated.
 All temporary containers can be stopped, and the Docker invocation for your `sourcegraph/server` container can be updated to use the new target version.

 #### Running temporary Postgres containers